Common Questions About the Drug and Alcohol Detox Process

 What is the average cost of detox?

-As mentioned previously, detox costs can vary depending on whether or not the treatment is outpatient or inpatient.
+As mentioned previously, detox costs can vary depending on whether the treatment is outpatient or inpatient.
 Also, the degree to which the detox center offers additional amenities to patients can influence cost.
 Prices for outpatient detox are generally more affordable, ranging from $100-$500 per treatment session.
-Inpatient treatment costs can be double the price of outpatient treatments as they are residential program.
-Also, inpatient treatment centers can offer additional amenities and services that can increase costs.
+Inpatient treatment costs can be double the price of outpatient treatments as they are residential programs.
+Inpatient treatment centers can also offer additional amenities and services that can increase costs.

 What about maintenance drugs?